|

 More common death sources are the cemetery transcription records, and wills, both of which are included in the Irish Times Irish Ancestors search service index.

-Irish censuses for 1901 and 1911 may be examined at The National Archives in Bishop Street, Dublin 8, Ireland.
+The Irish census for 1901 is also now available online for free.
 Earlier censuses were done but the records were destroyed in 1922.

 Helpful census information is available from Fianna